Batu Pahat (town): Geography

 Batu Pahat is situated at 1°51′N, 102°56′E in the state of Johor in southern Peninsular Malaysia.
 It is located 239 km to the south of Kuala Lumpur.
 The closest town to Batu Pahat is Muar, which is located 50 km to the northwest of this town.
 The town of Kluang is located about 52 km to the southeast.
 Johor Bahru, the capital of Johor, is located about 130 km to the south east of the town.
 95 km to the north west is the Malaysian historical city, Melaka.

 The district itself borders the district of Segamat to the north, Kluang to the east, Muar to the west and shares a border in the southeast with the district of Pontian.
 The coast of the Strait of Malacca lies to the south.

 Administration

-Batu Pahat is administered by Batu Pahat Municipal Council (MPBP) which was upgraded from the previous Majlis Daerah Batu Pahat Barat (MDBPB) or the West Batu Pahat District Council.
+Batu Pahat Town and its surrounding areas are administered by Batu Pahat Municipal Council (MPBP), which was upgraded from the former Western Batu Pahat District Council.

+Eastern Batu Pahat District Council, meanwhile, has been renamed to Yong Peng District Council.
+However, the areas administered by this council still remain within Batu Pahat District and yet to secede as a separate district.

 Batu Pahat district has 525 gazetted villages (kampung-kampung) and village-clusters (kampung rangkaian) where smaller villages were annexed to their bigger immediate neighbours for the purpose of administration.
 The villages are represented by their village heads (ketua-ketua kampung) who answer to the subdistrict chief (Penghulu) administering the Mukim.
 The Mukim itself however is under the jurisdiction of the Pegawai Daerah or District Officer.
-The district office of Batu Pahat also has five district engineers (Jurutera Daerah) to oversee all the sub - districts.
+The district office of Batu Pahat also has five district engineers (Jurutera Daerah) to oversee all the sub – districts.